mehrjy/Data-Science/README.md

 # Data-Science
-I took Data Science's course in 2021 under supervision of Prof.Farzad Minooei
+I took a Data Science course in 2021 under the supervision of Prof.Farzad Minooei